-Fig. 6.1: Proteins of three distinct homology groups are represented as triangles, circles and squares.
-Green shapes are true positives (tp) which have been assigned to the true group; red shapes are false positives (fp) for the group they have been incorrectly assigned to, and false negatives (fn) for their true group
+Fig. 7.1: Proteins of three distinct homology groups are represented as triangles, circles and squares.
+Green shapes are true positives (tp) which have been assigned to the true group; red shapes are false positives (fp) for the group they have been incorrectly assigned to, and false negatives (fn) for their true group threads/-t Number of parallel working threads, default is the number of available cores or 8, whichever is lower. include/-i Only include a selection of genomes. exclude/-e Exclude a selection of genomes. annotations-file/-A A text file with the identifiers of annotations to be included, each on a separate line.
+The most recent annotation is selected for genomes without an identifier. fast Assume the optimal grouping is found when the F1-score drops compared to the previous clustering round. longest Only cluster protein sequences of the longest transcript per gene. relaxation Only consider a selection of relaxation settings (1-8 allowed).

-- --database-path/-dp Path to the pangenome database. - --input-file/-if The output directory created by the busco_protein function.
+<databasedirectory></databasedirectory> Path to the database root directory. <buscodirectory></buscodirectory> The output directory created by the busco_protein function.
 This directory is found inside the pangenome database, in the busco directory.